 - Provide Confluent for Kubernetes with access to provision and manage Confluent Platform resources across all namespaces in the Kubernetes cluster.

 Both options above require Kubernetes role bindings configuration.
-See Configure Kubernetes RBAC for details.
+See Configure Kubernetes RBAC and Custom Resource Definitions for details.

 Confluent supports the following processes to enforce security.